 Kjell-Sverre and Jean-Jacques revisit the concept of compatible contract based on XML, XML Schema and WSDL extensibility to foster service reuse and complement Governance.
 29

 The hardest thing about a successful adoption of SOA is not the technology, but rather, the culture change.
-In this article, Todd Biske offers his perspective on using Governance to drive this culture change.
-The article covers the establishment of policies, defines the role of a CoE and look at techniques to help with the enforcement of these policies.
+Todd Biske offers his perspective on using Governance to drive culture change.
+1

 Alex Maclinovsky explains why his vision of Governance differs from those prevailing in the industry.
-Based on his precise understanding of what a SOA platform should do, he defines a unified view of SOA Governance which he claims "has the potential to take the imperfect SOA platforms and implementations ... and transform them into true Service Oriented Architectures..."
+Based on a precise understanding SOA platforms, he defines a unified view of SOA Governance.
+1

 Michael Poulin explains the necessity for SOA governance to ensure an Enterprise SOA's success, relying on concepts from the OASIS SOA Reference Model and Reference Architecture.